Salzburg Global Seminar

 The following documents are required:

-1. Cover letter explaining your background and interest in the Cutler Program
+1. Cover letter (one-page maximum) explaining your background and interest in the Cutler Program

 2. Unofficial Columbia Law School transcript (if printing from LawNet, make sure your name is visible)